-- Drop shipping websites (Alibaba is a great solution, but shop around to find the best price and quality)
+- Dropshipping websites (Alibaba is a great solution, but do some shopping around (eg. eBay dropshipping) to find the best price and quality)

 - High-selling products on Amazon with long shipping dates (you can order that item in bulk, post a listing, and reduce shipping times)

 - Products on Amazon that don’t ship to your country (you can sell it on your personal website)